Mitu28/Test-Automation-Framework./Readme.md

 ## 🚀 About Me
 Hi,My Name is Mitu Kumari.I have 7 years of Experience in Automation and Manual Testing using technologies  like Selenium Webdriver,RestAssured,Postman

-My major expertise is in Java Programming language .

 # Test Automation Framework